irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 ---
 ![](assets/images/volunteer.png)

-# What is the Irvine Coding Club?
+# What is the Inspire Coding Club?

 Irvine Coding Club (ICC) is a non-profit organization run by students and serving K-12 students in Orange County.